halmueller/trident-hacks/README.md

 ![file overview](media/dataOverview.png)

 userprofile.json appears to have just the Google Play account information used to download the app.

+Because the .cblite2 files use forestdb for storage, we know that CBLite version 1.4 or older was used to create them.
+CBLite 1.4.0.1 is available at https://github.com/couchbase/couchbase-lite-ios/releases/tag/1.4.0.1.

 I used CBLitePro to investigate the .cblite2 files.
 CBLitePro is available on the Mac App Store